ostueker/ACENET_Summer_School_OpenMP/_episodes/01-introduction.md

 ># GCC on Compute Canada
 >
-> The default environment on Graham includes a gcc compiler.
+> The default environment on the general purpose clusters (Beluga, Cedar, Graham) includes a gcc compiler.
 Not all systems are set up this way, though.
 On Niagara, for instance, the default environment is very minimal and you must load a module explicitly to access any compiler:
 >
 > ~~~
 > $ module load gcc